codarchlab/arachne-oai-pmh-scripts/README.md

 A collection of scripts for exporting Arachne datasets in a variety of data formats.
-The datasets can then be exported via an OAI PMH interface and via Arachne itself.
+The datasets can then be exported via an OAI PMH interface and via the Arachne frontend.

 ## Workflow